hugomcgrath/album-downloader/README.md

     This project uses the YouTube Data API and this means you, the user, need to supply your own API key.
 Follow the instructions [here](https://developers.google.com/youtube/v3/getting-started).
 Once you get your API key, copy it into the ```.env.example``` file provided in the project directory and follow the instructions in the file.

+3.  **Install the latest version of Google Chrome**

+    The project requires google chrome to function, I am using version 137.0.7151.55, but hopefully the latest version should work (let me know if it doesn't).

 3.  **Install Miniconda**

     To manage all the python packages this project uses I use the ```conda``` package manager.
 Miniconda is a light-weight distribution of this package manager.
 Follow the installation instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install).
 If you don't want the (base) environment to activate each time you open your command prompt, run this: